xrdocs/8000/_blogs/cisco-8608-architecture.md

 The second MPA is the 86-MPA-4FH-M. This MPA can be inserted into any slot(slot 0 to slot 7) of the chassis without any restriction.
 This MPA is a pluggable card that provides 4 interface ports for a maximum total bandwidth of 1.6 Tbps that can support up to:
 •	4 ports of QSFP-DD 400 GbE modules
-Note: No restriction in term of power or cooling for 400G ZR/ZR+/Bright ZR+
+Note: No restriction in term of power or cooling for 400G ZR/ZR+/Bright ZR+{: .notice}

 ![figure8.png]({{site.baseurl}}/images/figure8.png){: .full}
 Figure 8.
 86-MPA-4FH-M